 EXHIBITION TOUR & WORKSHOP

-The 90-minute program includes an inquiry-based discussion and artmaking workshop.
+The 90-minute Guided Tour and Workshop include an inquiry-based discussion and an art-making activity.

 Cultural Celebrations